MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-multi-geo.md

 The Microsoft 365 Multi-Geo Capabilities add-on provides Enterprise Agreement customers with the ability to expand their Microsoft 365 presence to multiple geographic regions within a single existing Microsoft 365 _Tenant_.
 Multi-Geo enables customers to manage data-at-rest locations at a granular level for their users, SharePoint sites, Microsoft 365 Groups, and Microsoft Teams teams level.
 Multi-Geo is targeted to customers who have a need to store data in multiple geographies to satisfy their data residency requirements.

 Starting June 1, 2023, CSP partners can purchase Multi-Geo Capabilities for their customers who are using Microsoft 365, Office 365, Exchange, OneDrive and SharePoint subscriptions.
 With Microsoft 365 Multi-Geo, CSP partners will be able to ensure their customers meet their data residency requirements.

 Microsoft 365 Multi-Geo is designed to meet your data residency requirements while retaining single-tenant administration and full-fidelity collaboration experiences between users as necessary.

-If a customer requires performance optimization functionalities for Microsoft 365, see <a href="https://support.office.com/article/e5f1228c-da3c-4654-bf16-d163daee8848" target="_blank">Network planning and performance tuning for Microsoft 365</a> or contact your support group.
+If a customer requires performance optimization functionalities for Microsoft 365, see [Network planning and performance tuning for Microsoft 365](network-planning-and-performance.md) or contact your support group.

->[!NOTE]
+> [!NOTE]
->Exchange Online, SharePoint, OneDrive, and Microsoft Teams are available for Multi-Geo configuration.
+> Exchange Online, SharePoint, OneDrive, and Microsoft Teams are available for Multi-Geo configuration.
 For more information about data residency commitments, see [Exchange Online](m365-dr-workload-exo.md), [SharePoint and OneDrive](m365-dr-workload-spo.md), and [Microsoft Teams](m365-dr-workload-teams.md#data-residency-commitments-available) for more details.

 For a video introduction to Microsoft 365 Multi-Geo, see [SharePoint and OneDrive Multi-Geo to control where your data resides](https://www.youtube.com/watch?v=Do9U3JuROhk).